dart-lang/ecosystem/pkgs/firehose/test_data/golden/comment_do-not-submit.md

 |pkgs/package1/bin/package1.dart|

-This check can be disabled by tagging the PR with `skip-do-not-submit-check`
+This check can be disabled by tagging the PR with `skip-do-not-submit-check`.
 </details>